CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 2. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
       1. ~700 (No) of ~1.5K
       2. Sort these by Confidence score i.e. start with the highest Confidence ones.
+3. Then ask Gemini and Claude to review.
+This can be done in several ways e.g.
-3. For the subset where ChatGPT4o disagrees, ask Gemini and Claude.
+   1. For the subset where ChatGPT4o disagrees, ask Gemini and Claude to assess the human-assigned CWEs
+   2. Ask each LLM in turn to review the previous assessments by LLMs

 ### Create a Prompt
 #### Chat Interface - Table Output